 Using different identifier formats for the three sets of sequences in the search database had the side effect of making it very easy to distinguish expected from unexpected proteins.

-Loading the PEPPeR data as a custom protein list
+Loading the PEPPeR Data as a Custom Protein List

 When analyzing a specific set of identified proteins as in this exercise, it is very useful to load the known data about the proteins as a custom protein annotation list.
 To add custom protein annotations using our example file attached to this page:

-- Navigate to the MS2 Dashboard.
+- Navigate to the main page of an MS2 folder.

-- Select Admin > Manage Custom Protein Lists.
+- Select (Admin) > Manage Custom Protein Lists.

 - Click Import Custom Protein List.